yatesra/100-days-of-code/rules.md

 5. Another good bonus of forking this repo -> if you haven't worked with Markdown before, it's a good way to practice.

 ## Rochelle's personal rules to make this challenge more effective
+1. Do your best to do the hard stuff that reinforces learning

 ## Contents
 * [Rules](rules.md)